chandevel/Clover/README.md

 [Join this G+ community](https://plus.google.com/communities/108906508206092146956) and follow the instructions in the "About this community" box.

+## Contibuting
+See the [Clover setup guide](https://github.com/Floens/Clover/wiki/Building-Clover) when you want to make changes to the code.
+[The issues page](https://github.com/Floens/Clover/issues) is for reporting bugs and feature requests.
+Be sure to search for existing items on the todo list and issues page before reporting anything.

 ## Contact
 IRC: #Clover @ freenode